mtb-spring-2018/mtb-spring-2018.github.io/books/readme.md

 - A norton critical edition
 - A print bibliography of works about a common subject or written by a common author
 - A novel with little plot summaries at the start of each chapter
-- A book of poems by a single poet
+- A book of poems, all of which are written by one poet
 - A ghostwritten autobiography
 - A novel by a left handed author